HecFranco/Vuejs-using-examples/02_Vue-CLI/01_Two_Away_Data_Binding_and_Reactivity/readme.md

 # 01 Boilerplate Using Vue-CLI and ES6

-In this sample we are going to setup a web project that can be easily managed by webpack.
+In this sample we are going to create our first Vue.js component and connect it with the DOM.

-We won't install anything related to Vue.js, just some basic plumbing.

-We will setup an initial **Vue-CLI** project.
+We will take a startup point sample [00 Boilerplate](../00_Boilerplate/).

 Summary steps: